jcornforth/sqb/readme.md

 1. Check out the source code to your own PAM installation, then build and deploy the project.
  - ensure the necessary pre-requisites (app users and database settings) are in place
- - in Business Central, select Menu, Projects, Import Project enter the git URL of this repo e.g. https://github.com/jcornforth/sqb.git click Import select SubmitQuoteBind click Ok
+ - in Business Central, select Menu, Projects, Import Project
+ - enter the git URL of this repo e.g. https://github.com/jcornforth/sqb.git
+ - click Import
+ - select SubmitQuoteBind
+ - click Ok
  - the project assets should appear and you can now click Deploy to build and deploy the project
  - select Menu, Process Definitions - the SQB process definition should be available to start

-2. Download the built JAR file and deploy it to your own kie-server (runtime only). ensure the necessary pre-requisites (app users and database settings) are in place in Business Central, click on the Settings gear:
+2. Download the built JAR file and deploy it to your own kie-server (runtime only).
+ - ensure the necessary pre-requisites (app users and database settings) are in place
+ - in Business Central, click on the Settings gear:
-		Artifacts, Upload, browse for JAR file & upload - should see a POM and a JAR select Menu, Execution Servers, Add Deployment Unit: click Select to fill in details from the JAR click Finish
+ - select Artifacts, Upload, browse for JAR file & upload - should see a POM and a JAR
+ - select Menu, Execution Servers, Add Deployment Unit:
+ - click Select to fill in details from the JAR
+ - click Finish
-	click Start to start kie-server
+ - click Start to start kie-server
-	select Menu, Process Definitions - the SQB process definition should be available to start
+ - select Menu, Process Definitions - the SQB process definition should be available to start